oparkins/ignition-key.kali/README.md

 ![theme](./screenshots/theme.png)

 ## Future Work
-- Clean up ansible files
-    - They need to be separated more.
-Few files do too much
-    - Add more roles.
-Clearly define the roles
-- More tools
-    - vs code
 - Setup listeners automatically
     - Have pupy and others be ready to deploy payloads and listen
 - Add scripts